 The most common type of glaucoma is open angle glaucoma.
-It tends to progress very slowly, and in most cases, at the early stages of the disease, there will not be any noticeable symptoms.
+It tends to progress very slowly, and at the early stages of the disease, there will not be any noticeable symptoms for most people.

 As the disease progresses, patients will find that there will be a loss of the peripheral (or side) vision and in the latter stages of the disease (if left untreated) this will lead to a loss of central vision.

 Given that there are no visible symptoms, or warning signs, in the early stages of the disease, up to 50% of the Australian population that has glaucoma, remains undiagnosed.